-For Output Power changes: If Output Power is to be changed by 1 dB or less, the CM MUST be able to implement the change between bursts as long as the CMTS allocates at least 96 symbols, plus 5 μs between the last symbol center of one burst and the first symbol center of the following burst.
-If Output Power is to be changed by more than

-1 dB, the CM MUST be able to implement the change between bursts, as long as the CMTS allocates at least 96 symbols, plus 10 μ s, between the last symbol center of one burst and the first symbol center of the following burst.
+For Output Power changes: If Output Power is to be changed by 1 dB or less, the CM MUST be able to implement the change between bursts as long as the CMTS allocates at least 96 symbols, plus 5 μ s between the last symbol center of one burst and the first symbol center of the following burst.
+If Output Power is to be changed by more than 1 dB, the CM MUST be able to implement the change between bursts, as long as the CMTS allocates at least 96 symbols, plus 10 μ s, between the last symbol center of one burst and the first symbol center of the following burst.
 The maximum reconfiguration time of 96 symbols should compensate for the ramp-down time of one burst and the ramp-up time of the next burst, as well as the overall transmitter delay time, including the pipeline delay and pre-equalizer delay.
-The Output Power of the CM MUST be settled to within ±0.1 dB of its final output power level: a) within 5 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of greater than 1 dB.
-Output Power MUST NOT be changed until the CM is provided sufficient time between bursts by the CMTS.
-Output Power MUST NOT change while more than -30 dB of any symbol's energy of the previous burst remains to be transmitted, or more than -30 dB of any symbol's energy of the next burst has been transmitted.
+The Output Power of the CM MUST be settled to within ± 0.1 dB of its final output power level: a) within 5 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of 1 dB or less; and b) within 10 μ s from the beginning of a change of greater than 1 dB.
+Output Power MUST NOT change while more than -30 dB of any symbol's energy of the next burst has been transmitted.